DPA and GDPR compliance

 - Summarises our assessment of your current arrangements for data protection

-- Identifies any areas of non-conformance with the Data Protection Act
+- Identifies any areas of non-conformance with current legislation

-Our approach ensures that you benefit from our knowledge and experience of information security management and are confident that the key risk areas are considered.
+Our approach ensures that you benefit from our knowledge and experience of data protection and are confident that the key risk areas are considered.
 We work exclusively with charities and not-for-profits and understand the business environment in which you operate and best practice across the sector.